 What are the advantages of buffer inventory?

-Managing inventory can be a moving target, especially if your inventory turnover rate is high.
+Managing inventory can be a moving target, especially if your inventory turnover rate is high and days sales in inventory is low.
 In such situations, having sufficient buffer inventory helps safeguard your business from unexpected delays and shifts in demand.
 Thus, it reduces the likelihood of out-of-stock issues and lost sales.

 What are the disadvantages of buffer inventory?